 The outgoing RSSAC Liaison to the ICANN Board of Directors acts as a conduit between the RSSAC and the ICANN Board of Directors reporting on matters that need to be coordinated or communicated between the two bodies.
 The role requires exceptional discretion, proven management skills, significant time commitment, and broad political awareness.
 It is desirable that candidates possess leadership experience in the RSSAC, at ICANN, or the broader Internet community.
 A specific list of responsibilities will be maintained on the RSSAC website.

-1.2.7.6 Outgoing RSSAC Liaison to the ICANN Nominating Committee
+1.2.7.6 Outgoing RSSAC Delegate to the ICANN Nominating Committee

-The outgoing RSSAC Liaison to the ICANN Nominating Committee is specified in the ICANN Bylaws.
-The term for the outgoing RSSAC Liaison to the ICANN Nominating Committee shall be one year.
-A person may only serve for three consecutive terms unless there are no other candidates for the position.
-The eligibility status for a previous liaison is reset one year after having stepped down.
-The RSSAC must elect the outgoing RSSAC Liaison to the ICANN Nominating Committee according to the outgoing RSSAC liaisons election procedure (Section 1.2.8.9) from the members of the RSSAC Caucus.
+The outgoing RSSAC Delegate to the ICANN Nominating Committee is specified in the ICANN Bylaws.
+The term for the outgoing RSSAC Liaison to the ICANN Nominating Committee shall be two years.
+No individual may serve as a delegate for more than two terms.
+In addition, no individual may serve in consecutive terms.
+An individual will only be eligible to serve a second term as a delegate on the Nominating Committee if a minimum of two years has elapsed between the end of their term and the beginning of the term for which they are being selected.
+The RSSAC must elect the outgoing RSSAC Delegate to the ICANN Nominating Committee according to the outgoing RSSAC liaisons election procedure (Section 1.2.8.9) from the members of the RSSAC Caucus.

-The outgoing RSSAC Liaison to the ICANN Nominating Committee acts as a conduit between the RSSAC and the ICANN Nominating Committee reporting on matters that need to be coordinated or communicated between the two bodies.
+The outgoing RSSAC Delegate to the ICANN Nominating Committee acts as a conduit between the RSSAC and the ICANN Nominating Committee reporting on matters that need to be coordinated or communicated between the two bodies.
 The role requires discretion, management skills, and considerable time commitment.

 1.2.7.7 Outgoing RSSAC Liaison to the ICANN CSC

 The outgoing RSSAC Liaison to the ICANN Customer Standing Committee is specified in the ICANN Bylaws.
 The term for the outgoing RSSAC Liaison to the Customer Standing Committee shall be two years.
 A person may only serve for two consecutive terms unless there are no other candidates for the position.
 The eligibility status for a previous liaison is reset one year after having stepped down.
 The RSSAC must elect the outgoing RSSAC Liaison to the Customer Standing Committee according to the outgoing RSSAC liaisons election procedure (Section 1.2.8.9) from the members of the RSSAC.
+An alternate outgoing RSSAC Liaison may also be appointed to serve concurrently with the primary RSSAC Liaison.

 The outgoing RSSAC Liaison to the Customer Standing Committee acts as a conduit between the RSSAC and the Customer Standing Committee reporting on matters that need to be coordinated or communicated between the two bodies.
 The role requires discretion, management skills, and considerable time commitment.
+The alternate, if appointed, shall assume the responsibilities of the outgoing RSSAC Liaison during meetings the primary RSSAC Liaison cannot attend and fulfill the same role and duties as outlined above.

 1.2.7.8 Outgoing RSSAC Liaison to the ICANN RZERC